 The Goldman Sachs Group, Inc. (Group Inc. or parent company), a Delaware corporation, together with its consolidated subsidiaries (collectively, the firm), is a leading global financial institution that delivers a broad range of financial services across investment banking, securities, investment management and consumer banking to a large and diversified client base that includes corporations, financial institutions, governments and individuals.
-When we use the terms "the firm," "we," "us" and "our," we mean Group Inc. and its consolidated subsidiaries.

-The Board of Governors of the Federal Reserve System (FRB) is the primary regulator of Group Inc., a bank holding company (BHC) under the Bank Holding Company Act of 1956 and a financial holding company under amendments to this Act.
-We are subject to consolidated regulatory capital requirements which are calculated in accordance with the regulations of the FRB (Capital Framework).
+The Board of Governors of the Federal Reserve System (FRB) is the primary regulator of Group Inc., a bank holding company (BHC) under the U.S. Bank Holding Company Act of 1956 and a financial holding company under amendments to this Act.
+The firm is subject to consolidated regulatory capital requirements which are calculated in accordance with the regulations of the FRB (Capital Framework).

-The capital requirements are expressed as risk-based capital and leverage ratios that compare measures of regulatory capital to risk-weighted assets (RWAs), average assets and off-balance-sheet exposures.
-Failure to comply with these capital requirements could result in restrictions being imposed by our regulators and could limit our ability to repurchase shares, pay dividends and make certain discretionary compensation payments.
-Our capital levels are also subject to qualitative judgments by the regulators about components of capital, risk weightings and other factors.
+The capital requirements are expressed as risk-based capital and leverage ratios that compare measures of regulatory capital to risk-weighted assets (RWAs), average assets and off-balance sheet exposures.
+Failure to comply with these capital requirements could result in restrictions being imposed by the firm's regulators and could limit the firm's ability to repurchase shares, pay dividends and make certain discretionary compensation payments.
+The firm's capital levels are also subject to qualitative judgments by the regulators about components of capital, risk weightings and other factors.

 The Capital Framework, as described below, requires disclosures based on the third pillar of Basel III (Pillar 3).
-The purpose of Pillar 3 disclosures is to provide information on banking institutions' risk management practices and regulatory capital ratios.
-This document is designed to satisfy these requirements and should be read in conjunction with our most recent Quarterly Report on Form 10-Q, our most recent Annual Report on Form 10-K, as well as our most recent FFIEC 101 Report, "Regulatory Capital Reporting for Institutions Subject to the Advanced Capital Adequacy Framework."
-References to our "Quarterly Report on Form 10-Q" are to our Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2021 and references to our "2020 Form 10-K" are to our Annual Report on Form 10-K for the year ended December 31, 2020.
-All references to March 2021 and December 2020 refer to the periods ended, or the dates, as the context requires, March 31, 2021 and December 31, 2020, respectively.
-References to our FFIEC 101 Report refer to our report filed for the period ended March 31, 2021, available on the National Information Center's website located at www.ffiec.gov.
+The purpose of Pillar 3 disclosures is to provide information about banking institutions' risk management practices and regulatory capital ratios.
+This document is designed to satisfy these requirements and should be read in conjunction with the firm's most recent Quarterly Report on Form 10-Q, Annual Report on Form 10-K and FFIEC 101 Report, "Regulatory Capital Reporting for Institutions Subject to the Advanced Capital Adequacy Framework."
+References to the "Quarterly Report on Form 10-Q" are to the firm's Quarterly Report on Form 10-Q for the quarterly period ended September 30, 2021 and references to the "2020 Form 10-K" are to the firm's Annual Report on Form 10-K for the year ended December 31, 2020.
+All references to September 2021 and December 2020 refer to the periods ended, or the dates, as the context requires, September 30, 2021 and December 31, 2020, respectively.
+References to the FFIEC 101 Report refer to the firm's report filed for the period ended September 30, 2021, available on the National Information Center's website located at www.ffiec.gov.